Convergence of scalar-flat metrics on manifolds with boundary under a Yamabe-type flow: Introduction

 This paper is organized as follows.
-In Section \ref{sec:prelim}, we establish some preliminaries and prove the longtime existence of the flow.
-In Section \ref{sec:testfunc}, we construct the necessary test-functions by modifying the arguments in \cite{chen}.
-In Section \ref{sec:blowup}, we make use of the compactness theorem of Appendix C to carry out a blow-up analysis using the test-functions.
-In Section \ref{sec:mainthm}, we first use the blow-up analysis to prove a result which is analogous to Proposition 3.3 of \cite{brendle-flow}.
+In Section \ref{sec:prelim}, we establish some preliminaries and prove the long-time existence of the flow.
+In Section \ref{sec:testfunc}, we construct the necessary test functions by modifying the arguments in \cite{chen}.
+In Section \ref{sec:blowup}, we make use of the compactness theorem in \cite{almaraz4} to carry out a blow-up analysis using the test functions.
+In Section \ref{sec:mainthm}, firstly we use the blow-up analysis to prove a result which is analogous to Proposition 3.3 of \cite{brendle-flow}.
 Then we use this result to prove the main theorem by estimating the solution to the flow uniformly in $t\geq 0$.
-In the Appendix A, we establish some elliptic estimates used in the rest of the paper.
-In the Appendix B we construct the Green function used in this work and prove some of its properties.
+In Appendix A, we establish some elliptic estimates.
+In Appendix B, we construct the Green function used in this work and prove some of its properties.